yumh1/AgentNetworkProtocol/07-ANP-Agent Description Protocol Specification (Draft).md

     "securityDefinitions": {
         "didwba_sc": {
             "scheme": "didwba",
-            "did": "did:wba:example.com:user:alice"
+            "did": "did:wba:example.com:user:alice",
+            "in": "header",
+            "name": "Authorization"
         }
     },
     "security": "didwba_sc"
 }
 ```

-Security configuration in AD is mandatory.
-A security definition must be activated through the security member at the agent level.
+Security configuration in AD is required.
+Security definitions must be activated through the security member at the agent level.
 This configuration is the security mechanism required for interacting with the agent.
-Security definitions can also be activated at the form element level by including a security member in form objects, which overrides (i.e., completely replaces) the agent-level activation definition.
+Security definitions can also be activated at the form element level by including a security member in the form object, which will override (i.e., completely replace) the definitions activated at the agent level.